 Preparing documents that answer those questions is estate planning.
 An estate planning lawyer can explain all your options and help you draft and sign documents that express your wishes.

 Of course, planning for the disposition of your assets as well as your body after death also is estate planning.
 And if you don’t make plans for your assets, your assets will be distributed anyway under a state law called the intestate succession statute.
 If you write a valid will or another document of transfer such as a trust agreement, you can say who you want to receive your property after your death and also who you want to handle the distribution.

 You can also make special provision for relatives who are in special situations, such as naming a guardian to raise your minor children or creating a trust and naming a trustee for someone who cannot manage property well.
 An estate planning lawyer can advise you on the simplest method of achieving your goals for your property and your family after you die.

-On Thursday, October 22, at 7:00 pm, TVUUC member Amy Morris Hess will be talking via Zoom about all that estate planning entails.
-She will be happy to answer your questions either during the talk or any time you want to contact her.
+Amy Morris Hess is a longtime member of TVUUC.
 Although she no longer advises private clients, she has been a lawyer and a law professor in the Knoxville community for more than forty years and will be happy to recommend local lawyers who do an excellent job on all aspects of estate planning if you do not already have a lawyer to help you.